mia-platform/documentation/docs/paas/deployment_tools.md

 Flagger executes a precise tests lifecycle, as shown in the previous paragraph, and provides different ways to automate tests.

 The main types are:
 * [**metrics analysis**](https://docs.flagger.app/usage/metrics): allows to specify one or more metrics to be analyzed to promote/rollback the release.
-Flagger supports different metrics providers (prometheus, dynatrace, datadog and so on);
+Flagger supports different metrics providers (Prometheus, Dynatrace, Datadog and so on);
 * [**webhooks**](https://docs.flagger.app/usage/webhooks): hooks of different types executed during the deploy, with different purposes.

 Using the tools above Flagger allows the users to completely automate the promotion of a release, without the need of manual actions.